-- Animator module in SlicerMorph extension allows creating more complex animations, such as cutting through a volume (by changing region of interest), adjusting volume rendering transfer functions, or exploding view of complex model assembly. - Scene Views module can create snapshot of the entire scene content along with a screenshot, which are all saved in the scene. - Annotations module can create simple screenshots that are saved in the scene.
-Annotations module is being phased out and Screen Capture module's "Output volume node" feature can be used for saving screenshots in the scene.
+- Animator module in SlicerMorph extension allows creating more complex animations, such as cutting through a volume (by changing region of interest), adjusting volume rendering transfer functions, or exploding view of complex model assembly. - Scene Views module can create snapshot of the entire scene content along with a screenshot, which are all saved in the scene. - Capture Toolbar allows creation simple screenshots that are saved in the scene.
+The feature may be removed in the future.
+Screen Capture module's "Output volume node" feature can be used for saving screenshots in the scene.